Photography by Curtis W. Smith

 However, a bugwalk is not the exclusive realm of the city of Seattle but any place where you just go for a walk and see where it takes you.
 Pick a place, pack your camera, get there early, grab a coffee and pick a direction.
 Bugwalk!!

 The journey into photography started with my grandfather’s Argus 35mm range-finder camera and a Perle Jr. 120 medium format camera purchased at a garage sale when I was 12 years old.
 I still have the Perle Jr..

 More recently, travel for business and pleasure has allowed me the lucky privilege of visiting many places around the world.
-The term “bugwalk” started to take on new meaning for me as I explored new cities in a random sort of fashion.
-My camera has always been with me and I have annoyed many travelers when taking pictures out airplane windows.
-The term “travel photography” probably best fits but in reality my photography has no limits.
-I discovered that traveling to new places can be a humbling experience.
+The term “bugwalk” started to take on a new meaning as I explored new cities in a random sort of fashion.
+My camera has always been with me and I have annoyed many travelers when taking pictures out of airplane windows.
+I discovered that traveling to new places can be a humbling and rewarding experience.
 I learned that “travel is good for the soul.”

 Please join me for this journey and enjoy wandering aimlessly about the planet (like a BUG) with camera in hand!

 Pentax K-1 mark2 DSLR body

 Sigma 18-35mm f/1.8 ART lens

 Rikenon 50mm f/1.7 manual focus (my vintage airplane window lens!)

 Tamron 70-200mm f/2.8 lens